Updated March 6, 2026.

 Personally, when I hear “life coach,” I think, “Person who gets paid a lot to act like they know better than you.”
 And when I hear “life coaching sessions,” I think, “Paying someone to tell you what to do based on their personal experiences.”

 And folks, I COACH.
 I’M A CERTIFIED COACH.
 But that’s what I thought before my training!
 And so I’ve got to imagine it’s what a lot of you think, too.
-And that is why I don’t like the term, and why you won’t hear me using it to refer to myself.
+And that is why I don’t like the term — and why you won’t hear me using it to refer to myself.

-But in short, I used to think of a coach as someone who would pass their personal knowledge and experience on to you.
+In short, I used to think of a coach as someone who would pass their personal knowledge and experience on to you.

 “Career coaches” would presumably teach you how to interview or what to fix on your resume.
 “Relationship coaches” would probably tell you what a successful relationship looks like and help you get there.
 Right?